webix-hub/docs/data/desktop/chart_scales.md

 - A vertical, **[yAxis](api/ui.chart_yaxis_config.md)** of a chart is formed according to the values of data, which progress you want to show graphically.
 Naturally, the values are numeric.
 This data is specified by chart's **value** property.
 - A horizontal, **[xAxis](api/ui.chart_xaxis_config.md)** displays progress of the data according to the specified criterion.

-If needed, any axle can be omitted.
+If needed, any axis can be omitted.

 Take the dataset looks as follows and we want to present sales progress during several years.
 Each data item contains sales amount and the year.